emmacadavra/ci-portfolio1-spc/README.md

 * To inform the user about the choir and its rehearsals
 * To maintain the choir's professional reputation whilst demonstrating its friendly approach
-* To inform the user about how they can register their interest to join the choir
+* To inform the user about how they can register their interest to join the choir, and to provide a way in which they can sign up through a convenient online form, rather than get in touch by email or phone.

 ### **Colour Scheme:**